 One of my all time favourite bakes, this easy almond slice recipe features a crisp pastry base, raspberry jam layer, and is topped with a soft almond frangipane topping.
 Perfect for afternoon tea, picnics, and bake sales, it is a favourite with young and old.

 As I published my bakewell blondie recipe, inspired by the bakewell slice and with very similar flavours to this almond traybake slice, I realised I hadn’t shared one of my childhood favourite cakes!
 The almond slice was always my choice of cake when out for afternoon tea with my mum and grandmother.
 Even overtaking a brownie or chocolate cake.
 Sweet from almonds and raspberry jam, with a topping of crunchy flaked almonds, this almond traybake is an almond lovers dream!
-(If you have memories of this childhood cake, you may also remember school cake with its colourful sprinkles.)
+(If you have memories of this childhood cake, you may also remember school cake with its colourful sprinkles and Millionaires shortbread with it’s thick caramel layer.)

 Why we love this recipe